 1. Historical Context

-The Cold War was a period of geopolitical tension between the United States and the Soviet Union, along with their respective allies, from the end of World War II until the early 1990s.
-This ideological conflict led to a division between East and West.
-Berlin, as the capital of Germany, was also divided after World War II into four occupied zones controlled by the Allies: the United States, the Soviet Union, the United Kingdom, and France.
+Cold War explains the political standoff between the United States of America and the USSR together with their supporters for the duration of World War II and the following 40 years.
+Such an ideological cleavage led to the division between East and West.
+Berlin, as the capital of Germany, was also divided after World War II into four occupied zones controlled by the Allies: the United States, the Soviet Union, the United Kingdom and France.

 2. Construction of the Berlin Wall